Food Evolution: Putting science at the heart of the GMO debate

 When given the examples of papaya, Ugandan bananas or Golden Rice to prevent vitamin A deficiency, she said: “Such promises made by the GM industry fail to come to fruition.
 In the real world, GM has not helped the environment nor farmers nor wider challenges such as food security.”

-It is true that these three GM applications have faced hurdles, especially due to regulatory bans, but these do not necessarily mean the technology itself is at fault.
+It is true that these three GM applications have faced hurdles, especially due to regulatory bans, but these do not necessarily mean the technology itself is at fault click here to find more.
 Food Evolution asserts that technology does not have a moral valence – although it can be used in ways that could be considered moral or immoral.

 Dennis notes that despite opposition to GM crops, farmers have continued to take them up.
 The global area planted with GM crops has increased 110-fold since they were first commercialised in 1996, suggesting that many farmers do see them as beneficial.
 But that doesn’t mean that GM crops are the only answer to global farming challenges.